Our Mission Statement

 The very intentional future image of "building a servant community" suggests we will never reach our destination, much like a spiritual quest.
 So "building a servant community" not only has a spiritual component, but it also suggests that we are physically constructing a sacred place for community to gather.

 When we say we are "seeking to be Christ's hands and heart" we are saying we want to be the physical incarnation of God's love, justice, and mercy.
 We want people to recognize God as being present in the same sort of actions that Jesus lived out, so that those who don't know Jesus won't live under the long-disturbing assumption that God is a relic or a concept out in space.
 We want people to recognize Christ in the actions of compassionate touch, of breaking bread and pouring wine, and in challenging destructive systems.
 We want people to recognize, as Jesus said, that the kingdom is within us, within our hands and hearts.

-Currently we are without a called pastor.
-We continue to have worship and other pastoral services provided by a pool of local pastors.
+Rev. Susan Barnes is our pastor.
+She may be reached at 406-656-9256 for your pastoral needs.
 For information on Sunday services or any other needs please contact our church office at 406-656-9256 or email our church secretary.